"I like to play blackjack. I'm not addicted to gambling, I'm

 Organizing Your Home Space

-According to this site, a garage is meant as a place to keep and repair a vehicle, like a car.
+A garage is meant as a place to keep and repair a vehicle, like a car.
 For many people, it's been a lot of years since their car has seen the inside of their garage.
 If that describes your garage, this site recommends putting your garage back in order and returning it to its original function, housing an automobile.
-The first step is sorting.
+The first step is empty the garage, and if that's not possible, then at least get the bulkier items out and work on one half at a time.
 Start by throwing out anything that you haven't used in the past year and don't honestly see yourself using any time soon.
 Be ruthless.
 The more you toss the less you have to organize.
 Next purchase ten large plastic tote boxes with lids.
 Label the plastic boxes and begin separating items into the boxes.
 Labels might include such things as Garden Tools, Car Repair, Plumbing Parts, etc. Shelves are easy to put up and can hold lots of small items.
-Purchase shoebox-sized plastic boxes and label them for holding small items such as Nails, Screws, Sandpaper, Screwdrivers, etc. Things like shovels, brooms and rakes can be hung on the wall with special clasps made just for such a purpose that you can find in your local hardware store.
+Purchase shoebox-sized plastic boxes and label them for holding small items such as nails, screws, sandpaper, screwdrivers, etc. Things like shovels, brooms and rakes can be hung on the wall with special clasps made just for such a purpose that you can find in your local hardware store.
 Take car batteries and old oil to a recycling center, then sweep and hose out the garage, replace any burned out light bulbs—and move your car indoors!

 Organizing Your Bathroom